 Our vision for Illinois is a thriving native flora, a public that values native habitats and advocates for native plants, and a robust array of scientific and popular publications that educate and inform about these issues.

-The Illinois Native Plant Society was organized as the Southern Illinois Native Plant Society by Dr. Robert Mohlenbrock at Southern Illinois University and his son, Mark W. Mohlenbrock, in 1982.
-In 1986 it expanded to become the statewide organization we know today.
-The Society is a 501(c)(c) nonprofit and currently consists of approximately 500 members that participate at two levels, state and chapter.
-There are currently 7 active chapters of INPS located across the state.
+The Illinois Native Plant Society is a 501(c)(3) nonprofit and currently consists of over 600 members that participate at two levels: state and chapter.
+There are 7 active chapters of INPS located across the state.
 Members include professionals and amateurs who share an interest in all aspects of the flora native to the state of Illinois.